 The Diffie-Hellman system is characterized by the system parameters g and p, where p shall be a large prime and g denotes the generator of the multiplicative group modulo p or of a strong subgroup modulo p. gx mod p denotes the (public) Diffie-Hellman half-key of the caller while gy mod p denotes the (public) Diffie-Hellman half-key of the callee.
 RFC 2412 provides further background information and advice how to choose secure Diffie-Hellman parameters.

 ITU-T Rec.
-H.235.0 conveys a Diffie-Hellman instance (g, p, gx) encoded within a ClearToken where dhkey holds the halfkey gx mod p (resp. gy mod p ) for some secret random x (resp. y), the prime p in modsize and the generator g.
-A special case is the triplet (0, 0, 0) or an empty dhkey that does not represent any DH-instance but shall be used in signalling that the voice encryption profile is not being used.
+H.235.0 conveys a Diffie-Hellman instance (g, p, gx) encoded within a ClearToken where dhkey or dhkeyext holds the halfkey gx mod p (resp. gy mod p ) for some secret random x (resp. y), the prime p in modsize and the generator g.
+A special case is the triplet (0, 0, 0) or an empty dhkey that does not represent any DH-instance but shall be used in signalling that the encryption profile is not being used.

 Often, the DH-system parameters p and g are fixed for a set of applications with well-defined values, yet end systems may also choose their own set of parameters.
 The callee should be aware of the fact that non-standard DH-parameters may provide less security than the parameters look alike at first sight; e.g., the caller might have chosen a non-prime, or g generates just a smaller subgroup.
 While extensive parameter testing is unfeasible in practice, it is up to the security policy of the callee whether to accept or reject such offers.